Ayfri/Kore/website/src/jsMain/resources/markdown/doc/contributing/Architecture_and_Patterns.md

 Keep routes stable, keep navigation intentional, and update entry pages when a new doc should become discoverable.

+### How to write a documentation page

+Content rules that keep the docs consistent and trustworthy:

+- **Example-first.** Every public feature needs at least one copy-pastable Kotlin snippet.
+Verify each snippet against the real API (the source or a test) before committing - never invent method names or argument shapes.
+Use tabs for indentation, matching the Kotlin code style.
+- **State capabilities, not changes.** Write what the API *does*, not what changed between versions.
+Avoid changelog phrasing like "now possible" or "new in this release" in body copy; that information belongs in commit messages and release notes, not in a reference page that must read correctly a year later.
+- **Cross-link inline, not in a pile.** Link related pages from the sentence that mentions the concept (for example, link [Scoreboards][scoreboards-doc] the first time you mention scoreboards).
+Prefer one good inline link over a long trailing list.
+Keep any `See also` section short - three or four of the most relevant links, not a dump of everything related.
+- **Link to the Minecraft Wiki for vanilla concepts.** When a page touches a vanilla system (a command, a registry, an NBT structure, a pack format), link the relevant [Minecraft Wiki](https://minecraft.wiki) page.
+It is high quality and saves Kore from restating vanilla behavior - Kore docs should explain the *Kore* DSL and defer vanilla semantics to the wiki.
+- **Do not duplicate.** If a concept already has a home page, link it instead of re-explaining it.
+One source of truth per topic; everything else points at it.

+[scoreboards-doc]: /docs/concepts/scoreboards

 ## Why Kore uses these technical choices

 - **Centralized serializers** keep JSON and NBT output stable across modules and make diffs easier to review.